ibm-cloud-docs/pattern-intra-org-multitenancy/multi-tenancy-options.md

 copyright:
   years: 2025
-lastupdated: "2025-08-14"
+lastupdated: "2025-08-19"

 keywords: # Not typically populated

-subcollection: pattern-intr-org-multitenancy # Use deployable-reference-architectures, or the subcollection value from your toc.yaml file if docs-only.
+subcollection: pattern-intra-org-multitenancy # Use deployable-reference-architectures, or the subcollection value from your toc.yaml file if docs-only.